Aaqilajamal/tours-and-travelling/README.md

    ```

-2. Install the dependencies for both the client and server:
+2. Install the dependencies for both the frontend and backend:
    ```bash
    cd client
    npm install